v

 Conflict of Interest

-All authors must fill in the ICMJE’s unified disclosure form.
-Each author should complete a separate form to disclose any potential conflict of interests and is responsible for the accuracy and completeness of the provided information.
-The corresponding author should create the conflict-of-interest statement for inclusion in the manuscript, by using the form completed by each author.
-For the initial submission, the COI statement included in the manuscript is sufficient; if the article is accepted for publication, the completed ICMJE’s unified disclosure forms of all authors will be required.
+All authors must check the ICMJE’s unified disclosure form.
+Each author should check the form to disclose any potential conflict of interest and is responsible for the accuracy and completeness of the provided information.
 The ICMJE’s form can be downloaded here.

 Examples: Conflict of Interest